-83 Note that if a repo is arranged by a voice-broker, it will be deemed to be an OTC repo if the voice-broker is not an Organized Trading Facility (OTF) or Multilateral Trading Facility (MTF) under MiFID II.
+87 Note that if a repo is arranged by a voice-broker, it will be deemed to be an OTC repo if the voice-broker is not an Organized Trading Facility (OTF) or Multilateral Trading Facility (MTF) under MiFID II.
 But if the voice-broker is an OTF or MTF, it is also a Trading Venue, in which case, where clearing is the same day, the prior repo does not have to be reported and terminated.
-See case 5 2 1 3
+See case 5.2.1.3.

-84 This recommendation is in line with ESMA Guidance in its Final Report of January 2020 (p.35, para.159).
+88 This recommendation is in line with ESMA Guidance in its Final Report of January 2020 (p.35, para.159).

+The UTIs of the cleared repos should be generated by the CCP.
 The reports of the CCP-cleared repos should also include: